mitre/PQViz/README.md

 ### Anaconda on Windows

 Anaconda is an all-in-one package installer for setting up dependencies needed to run and view PQViz.
-This is recommended approach for Windows due to a number of dependencies that need to be installed in the correct order.
+This is the recommended approach for Windows due to a number of dependencies that need to be installed in the correct order.

 1. Install Anaconda